sandstorm/caddy-nats-bridge/README.md

 We route the message inside Caddy to the matching `server` block (depending on the hostname).
 Then you can use further Caddy directives for processing the message.

+NATS headers get converted to HTTP request headers.
+HTTP response headers are converted to NATS headers on the reply message (if applicable).

 ```nginx
 {
   nats [alias] {